fs-webdev/experiment/README.md

         // of the experiment.
     }

+Aside from a simple `userId`, you can also use a user object.
+This allows you to enable experiments for predefined "groups" of users defined by your own application.
+The `id`, `name`, and `groups` (array) properties are used for experiment enabling.

+    var context = experiment.contextFor(userId);
+    var context = experiment.contextFor({
+        id: userId,
+        name: userName,
+        groups: [ 'groups', 'the', 'user', 'belongs', 'to' ] });

 In addition to protecting code with an if statement, you can also use a switch statement to vary the code run for each variant.